petterthowsen/zen/README.md

 - Binary operations (+, -, *, /, %, ==, !=, <, >, <=, >=, and, or)
 - Unary operations (-, not)
 - Member access (obj.prop, obj.nested.prop)
+- Bracket access for arrays (myArray[5])
+- Curly access for maps (myMap{"name"})
 - Function calls

 ### Declarations
-- Variable declarations with type annotations and nullability
+- Variable declarations with type annotations and nullability with question mark
 - Function declarations with parameters and return types

 ## Running Tests